mahesh-puri/react-jsx-ecommerce/README.md

+# REACT-JSX-ECOMMERCE APP

+This project is developed as part of the React jsx learning.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).